Chemical Basis of Bioenergetics

 A variety of equipment and techniques are used to study bioenergetics.
 These include:

-- Calorimeters are used to measure the amount of heat produced or absorbed by a reaction.
+- Calorimeters: Used to measure the amount of heat produced or absorbed by a reaction.

-- Spectrophotometers are used to measure the amount of light absorbed or emitted by a reaction.
+- Spectrophotometers: Used to measure the amount of light absorbed or emitted by a reaction, often used to quantify concentrations of reactants and products.

-- Oxygen electrodes are used to measure the rate of oxygen consumption, which can be used to calculate the rate of ATP production.
+- Oxygen electrodes: Used to measure the rate of oxygen consumption, which can be used to calculate the rate of ATP production (indirectly measuring respiration rate).

 Types of Experiments